agabrown/PyGaia/docs/source/index.rst

 implemented.

 .. warning::
-   The code in this package is **not intended for accurate astrometry applications**, such as predicting in detail astrometric paths of stars on the sky.
+   The code in this package is intended for simulating Gaia catalogue uncertainties and manipulating (Gaia) astrometric data, but
+   **is not intended for accurate on-sky astrometry applications**, such as predicting in detail astrometric paths of stars on the sky.

 .. toctree::